50 Examples of employee evaluation comments that boost performance – Download PDF Here

 Boosting Employee Performance

-Employees don’t always trust their managers to provide constructive feedback.
+Employees don’t always trust their managers to provide solutions or constructive feedback.
 So, instead of the employees in your organization looking forward to receiving useful feedback about their work, they’re left preparing to have their behavior and performance torn apart.

 Not only that, but as with all feedback, positive feedback needs to be personal and specific enough so that employees understand exactly what they did well.
 If it’s neither of those things, then this can leave employees feeling confused, or worse, that their manager is simply going through the motions and doesn’t care about their efforts.
+A manager conducting an effective performance appraisal for his team needs to be well prepared and armed with performance review phrases so that during the feedback sessions, he does not feel he went into a performance review without adequate preparation.

 The most important thing to remember is that managers should focus their comments on the behavior, not the employee themselves.
 This helps to avoid employees going on the defensive and seeing this negative feedback as an attack on who they are as a person.
-In addition, managers should be as specific as possible about the behavior that needs to be improved, and if appropriate, the effect that behavior has had on others.
+In addition, managers should be as specific as possible about the behavior that needs to be improved at work and if appropriate, the effect that behavior has had on others.

 Here’s an example of what this could look like: